PaulCollins99/Text-Editor-Project/README.md

 Delete before upload

-- re write how filemanager works to include previeous version (current: previous: store arrays containing Filename, content, indentLog)
+- done - re write how filemanager works to include previeous version (current: previous: store arrays containing Filename, content, indentLog)
 - explain how save files work (write out in the readme how the filemanager system works)
 - redo how the drop down works (remove shit code from wed, make the drop down options move text in)
 - add a service worker (use hsww in github folder)